MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 ## Defensive coding

-API calls can fail - be it because of code errors, malfunctioned deployments, infrastructure failures, or any other reason.
-If that happens, the caller (client application) shouldn't receive extensive debugging information, because that could provide adversaries with helpful data points about the inner workings of the application.
+API calls can fail due to various reasons, code errors, malfunctioned deployments, infrastructure failures, or others.
+In that case, the caller (client application) shouldn't receive extensive debugging information, because that could provide adversaries with helpful data points about the application.

 The reference implementation demonstrates this principle by **returning only the correlation ID** in the failed response and doesn't share the failure reason (like exception message or stack trace).
 Using this ID (and with the help of `X-Server-Location` header) an operator is able to investigate the incident using Application Insights